 Our Medical Education Team has been consistently innovative.
-In 1998 we were awarded a HRSA grant to create the Inner City Rural Preceptorship (ICRP) Program which created a longitudinal honors track for selected students to focus on the particular needs of underserved patients and communities.
+In 1998 we were awarded a HRSA grant to create the Inner City Rural Preceptorship (ICRP) Program which created a longitudinal honors program for selected students to focus on the particular needs of underserved patients and communities.
 An international component (I2CRP) was added in 2009 when Dr. Steve Crossman introduced global health educational opportunities into our educational programs.
-In 2010 the Family Medicine Scholars Training and Admission Track (fmSTAT) was conceptualized.
+In 2010 the Family Medicine Scholars Training and Admission program (fmSTAT) was conceptualized.
 This dual admission program is specifically designed to attract, train, and retain a select group (8-10 student per year) who have an intention to become family physicians; it is a four-year longitudinal program that provides fmScholars with specific content, experiences, and mentorship to support their career goal.

 In 2012, School of Medicine Dean Jerry Strauss asked Dr. Kuzel to assume the Chair of a second Department – Epidemiology and Community Health – with a goal of merging the two Departments.
 The combined faculty chose the new Department name of Family Medicine and Population Health and established a Division of Epidemiology.
 Achieving improved health status of a population and reduction of healthcare expenditures requires attention to public health issues as well as access to excellent primary care - an academic unit that has expertise in both areas can field educational, clinical, and research programs that demonstrate the synergy of integrating public health and primary care and can serve as a national leader in this area.

-For over ten years within the Department of Family Medicine and Population Health, the Division of Epidemiology provided the faculty for the Master of Public Health and Epidemiology PhD programs, and collectively our faculty members have an active research portfolio with a general interest in social determinants of health; specific areas of expertise include Genetic Epidemiology, Traumatic Brain Injury, Maternal and Child Health, and Cancer.
+For over ten years within the Department of Family Medicine and Population Health, the Division of Epidemiology provided the faculty for the Master of Public Health and Epidemiology PhD programs, and collectively our faculty members had an active research portfolio with a general interest in social determinants of health; specific areas of expertise included Genetic Epidemiology, Traumatic Brain Injury, Maternal and Child Health, and Cancer.
 Graduates of our MPH and PhD programs have a great track record of employment, and several of our PhD students have obtained prestigious post-doctoral fellowships.